wangzy22/UniPre3D/docs/DATA_PREPARATION.md

 ### Download and Preparation

-We use the processed ScanNet dataset provided by [Pointcept](https://github.com/Pointcept/Pointcept?tab=readme-ov-file#scannet-v2).
+We utilize both point clouds and RGB images from ScanNet v2.
+For point cloud, we employ the processed ScanNet data provided by [Pointcept](https://github.com/Pointcept/Pointcept?tab=readme-ov-file#scannet-v2).
+For RGB images, we use the original [ScanNet v2](http://www.scan-net.org/) dataset directly.

 ### ScanNet Dataset Structure
-After processing, your ScanNet dataset should look like:
+After processing, your ScanNet point cloud dataset should look like:
 ```
-scannet/
+scannet_pts_dataset_root/
 ├── train/
 │   ├── scene0000_00/
 │   │   ├── color.npy